Ultimate Slow Cooker Beef Curry With Potatoes

 Curry's Never Been This Easy

-Curried beef with potatoes is a dish that I really enjoy preparing for my family.
-I cook this slow-cooked curried beef with potatoes dish fairly often, especially on holidays.
-The sauce is creamy, hearty, wholesome, and hot.
+Slow cooked curried beef with potatoes is a dish that I really enjoy preparing for my family.
+I make this slow-cooked curried beef with potatoes dish fairly often, especially on holidays.
+The sauce for the slow cooked beef curry is creamy, hearty, wholesome, and hot.
 It goes down really well in a hungry stomach.
-The beef is very tender and not tough at all.
-The big chunks of potatoes are a treat.
-It is not at all difficult to prepare this dish.
+The beef is very tender and not at all tough, and the big chunks of potatoes are a treat.
+This slow cooked beef curry with potatoes is an easy dish to prepare.

 - Raw beef tenderloin, cut into sizable chunks